A reanalysis of

 SODA relies on extensive collaborations.

-In addition to the National Science Foundation we owe debts to: the NOAA/GFDL, NOAA/NCEP, NOAA/NESDIS and in particular
+In addition to the National Science Foundation Physical Oceanography Program we owe debts to: NOAA/GFDL, NOAA/NCEP, NOAA/NESDIS (especially

 Dick Dee, Eric Hackert, Sirpa Hakkinen, Sasha Ignatov, Eugenia Kalnay, Syd Levitus, Matt Maltrud, Julie McClean, Laury Miller,